agkozak/agkozak-zsh-prompt/README.md

     zinit load agkozak/agkozak-zsh-prompt

-to try out the prompt; add the same command to your `.zshrc` to load it automatically.
+to try out the prompt; add the same command to your `.zshrc` to load it automatically when the shell starts.

 The prompt now supports `zinit`'s `unload` feature; you may restore the shell to its state before loading the prompt by running

     zinit unload agkozak/agkozak-zsh-prompt

 ### For [zplug](https://github.com/zplug/zplug) users